“Old fashioned 7-Up pound cake recipe made from scratch the southern way! Velvety soft, moist and finished off with a classic 7-up glaze!”

-If you’ve never experience a true 7-up pound cake them let me be the first to introduce you to a cake that could easily become your favorite!
+If you’ve never experienced a true 7-up pound cake them let me be the first to introduce you to a cake that could easily become your favorite!
 My little Ethan couldn’t get enough!
-It’s velvety soft, sweet, and bursting with a lemon lime flavor.
+It’s velvety soft, sweet, and bursting with a lemon-lime flavor.
 Adding the soda really gives this cake a great texture and flavor.

 Just make the cake Annie-Mae!
 You might just love me for it!

 Watch me make this homemade 7 -Up pound cake from start to finish!

 7 Up Pound Cake